 The¬†housing market is its strongest in a decade.

-According to the National Association of REALTORS¬ģ, nearly 5.5 million previously-owned homes changed hands last year,¬†marking the¬†first time that's happened since 2006.
+According to the National Association of REALTORS¬ģ, more than 5.5 million previously-owned homes changed hands last year,¬†marking the¬†first time that's happened since 2006.

 The rise in home sales can be attributed to many factors.
 However, three reasons stand out:

 Today's mortgage rates¬†are in the low-4s, if you didn't know.
 ARMs are now in the 3s.

 Plus, there's an abundance of available¬†low- and no-down payment mortgage programs, including the new 3% down¬†HomeReady‚ĄĘ loan which has widened the pool of potential home buyers nationwide.

 Homes are selling quickly and they're selling at¬†higher prices.Click to see today's rates (Mar 26th, 2017)

 Each month, the National Association of REALTORS¬ģ publishes its Existing Home Sales report, a tally of sold homes which have been previously occupied, or are otherwise not considered as "new construction".

 The trade group's January 2017 report shows 5.69 million homes sold on a seasonally-adjusted annualized basis, a three percent increase from the month prior.

 Strength in housing has¬†been attributed to¬†low mortgage rates, rising rents, and a simpler¬†approach toward mortgage approvals for many U.S. banks.